JayLau123/Numerical-Analysis/README.md

 # Numerical-Analysis
-### A brief introduction to Numerical Analysis based on MATLAB
+### A brief introduction to Numerical Analysis based on MATLAB and Fortran.

 ### Reference book: R. Burden and J. Faires.
 Numerical Analysis.
 Cengage Learning, 2010.